cmbu-tmm-sites/learnidem/content/Getting Started/_index.md

 Idem can work on any operating system.
 It's available from [source](https://gitlab.com/saltstack/pop/idem) or through a package manager.
 (Make it easy on yourself..use the package manager route)

 ### 2. [Select a Cloud Provider](/Getting-Started/Install-Idem/Cloud-Providers/)
 Now it's time to pick a could to manage.
-These examples will focus in on AWS and Azure but other clouds are available by checking out the [Idem Docs](https://idemproject.io/docs).
+These examples will focus in on Azure but other clouds are available by checking out the [Idem Docs](https://idemproject.io/docs).
 Add one and let's get going!!

 ### 3. [Authenticating with Idem](/Getting-Started/Authenticate)
 It's super easy to manage multiple clouds and authenticate to then with Idem.
 You can even have multiple credentials for the same cloud and switch between them.
 It's just easy.